Childhood and Education Journey of Ilhan Omar in Timeline

 Discover the defining moments in the early life of Ilhan Omar.
 From birth to education, explore key events.

 Ilhan Omar is a prominent American politician currently serving as the U.S. Representative for Minnesota's 5th congressional district since 2019.
-As a member of the Democratic Party, she previously served in the Minnesota House of Representatives (2017-2019), representing a portion of Minneapolis.
-Her congressional district encompasses all of Minneapolis and some of its adjacent suburbs.
-Omar is known for her progressive political views and advocacy on various social and economic issues, making her a notable figure in contemporary American politics.
+A member of the Democratic Party, she previously served in the Minnesota House of Representatives from 2017 to 2019.
+Her district encompasses Minneapolis and its surrounding suburbs.
+As a progressive voice in Congress, she's known for her advocacy on issues such as affordable housing, climate change, and social justice.
+She is one of the first two Muslim women elected to Congress, and the first Somali-American member, marking a significant milestone in American political representation.

 1977: Ogaden War

-In 1977, Ilhan Omar's father served with distinction as a colonel in the Somali army under Siad Barre in the Ogaden War between Somalia and Ethiopia.
+In 1977, Ilhan Omar's father, Nur Omar Mohamed, served as a colonel in the Somali Army under Siad Barre during the Ogaden War.

 Others born on this day/year